frelon/suse-elemental/docs/image-build-and-customization.md

 ### Use-case

-A consumer has created a release manfiest for their product that extends a specific Unified Core version with additional components, namely `Rancher` and `cert-manager`.
+A consumer has created a release manfiest for their product that extends a specific `Core Platform` version with additional components, namely `Rancher` and `cert-manager`.

 A user wants their environment to be running an operating system, Kubernetes distribution and Rancher version that are supported by the aforementioned consumer product.